 "On Spectacles, TikTok, and Death: A Conversation with Jessica Q. Stark" in DVAN's diaCRITICS

-If you have any questions/inquiries about my work or are looking to collaborate, send me a message!
-I'll respond at my earliest convenience.
+If you have any questions/inquiries about Bri's work or are looking to collaborate or book a reading, send a message!
+Bri will respond at the earliest convenience.